prakashlab/picamera-mqtt/README.md

 sudo python3 -m intervention_system.tests.illumination.stick_patterns
 ```

-## Deployment Setup

-### Config File
+### Client Config
-You will need to have a USB drive handy.
-It will need to have a `settings.json` file
-in the root of the drive.
-For an example file, refer to `deploy/config/settings.json`.

 You will need to set up USB automount so that the Raspberry Pi can read the
-config file from the USB drive:
+config file from the USB drive you set up previously:
 ```
 cd ~/hand-hygiene/intervention
 sudo apt-get install usbmount